teamRIM/tutoRIM/README.md

    output/reconstructed image with a pixel size that is half the native pixel size of the raw data.
 >
 > Remark: the reconstruction code is based on Fast Fourier Transforms, which are faster if the number of pixels
     along any direction is a power of 2 (128, 256, 512, etc.).
 Of course this is not mandatory.
-The image must be square.
+Images must be square.
 >
 >  **Collection PSF:**
 > PSF of the objective with respect to the  collected light (emitted by the fluorophores).
 This PSF can be estimated